rubenrincon/dbximgdemo/README.md

 It is important to do the *trust the first proxy* for Heroku as any requests enters via https to Heroku but the direct internal call to our middleware is http via some load balancer.

  And we are done! 👊

-[x]  Cookies:  make sure cookies are transported only via https
+💚 Cookies:  make sure cookies are transported only via https

  Now you want to push this to heroku